Auto Insurance for Veterans: Complete Savings Guide

 Pincher's Pro Tip

 Stack your discounts: Military discounts can often be combined with safe driver, bundling, and other standard discounts.
-Always ask about combining offers to maximize your savings—some veterans save over 40% on premiums.
+Always ask about combining offers to maximize your savings — some veterans save over 40% on premiums when stacking multiple discounts together.

 Deployment and Storage Discounts

 If you're deployed or have a vehicle in storage, you could qualify for exceptional savings.
-Both USAA and GEICO offer up to 60% discounts on stored vehicles during deployment.
-USAA also provides a 15% discount for on-base garaging in most states (exceptions include Hawaii, North Carolina, and Virginia).
+USAA offers up to 60% discounts on stored vehicles during deployment.
+GEICO now offers up to 25% for overseas deployment situations on top of their standard military discount.
+Nationwide provides up to 40% off through usage-based insurance for low-mileage or stored vehicles.

-To qualify for emergency deployment discounts, you'll need:
+To qualify for emergency deployment discounts, you'll generally need:

 • Official deployment orders to DOD-designated imminent danger pay areas